 Afterward, you drive the small, winding and fun roads to Madrid.
 The last stop is Santa Fe, one of the most beautiful cities in the western United States.
 Santa Fe will be your home for the next two nights.
 You won’t spend more than a few minutes in Santa Fe’s narrow streets before falling in love with the city.

 (Fun and explorer day)

-We have ridden over half of the distance on our Route 66 adventure and take a day off to recharge the batteries and enjoy more of the wonderful Santa Fe.
+You have ridden over half of the distance on your Route 66 adventure and take a day off to recharge the batteries and enjoy more of the wonderful Santa Fe.
 The city is located high in the mountains; scenic “Sangre de Cristo “, and is rich in Spanish and Native American history and culture.
 A unique blend that can be seen in the local art and architecture.

 You can relax by the pool, enjoy one of the many art galleries, explore Santa Fe or a guided city tour, or visit one of the town’s micro-breweries.
 You can buy local art in the local market.
 Do not forget to try “The Green Chili Stew” which has become a favorite among our guests.
 Santa Fe’s cuisine is famous.

 (Driving day 7: 448 km/280 miles)